ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 Usage
 -----

-More information can be found in the [feature/ecas_env feature readme] (features/ecas_env/readme.md)
+More information can be found in the [readme of feature "ecas_env"] (../../features/ecas_env/readme.md)